-In November, New Orleans culinary classics have entire days dedicated to their deliciousness, visitors anticipate a football rivalry of the year and Caribbean presence is celebrated here in the Crescent City.
+In November, New Orleans culinary classics take center stage, visitors anticipate a football rivalry of the year, and Caribbean heritage is celebrated here in the Crescent City.
 If you’re planning on visiting, come with an empty stomach and a thirst for fun.
 Everything you need to plan a memorable November in NOLA can be found below.

 Taking place annually during the first weekend in November is Bayou Bacchanal - a celebration of Caribbean culture and presence in the Crescent City.
-The fest features authentic food, music and representation from a number of Caribbean nations.
+The fest features authentic food, music, and representation from several Caribbean nations.
 Their signature Bayou Bacchanal parade shuts down Canal Street with traditional carnival costumes and music.

-The Oak Street Po-Boy Festival takes place along the quaint Uptown hub - Oak Street.
+Oak Street Po-Boy Festival typically takes place along the quaint Uptown hub of Oak Street.
 Each year, Oak Street transforms into a po-boy oasis with upwards of 35 vendors participating to take their shot at best po-boy in the city.
-Enjoy live music, delicious po-boys and local fun!
+Enjoy live music, delicious po-boys, and local fun!

 One of the largest sporting events in the Crescent City, Bayou Classic is a Thanksgiving weekend staple.
-The annual matchup between Grambling State University and Southern University at Baton Rouge welcomes tens of thousands of attendees each year.
-In addition to the highly anticipated game, the weekend also features the coveted Battle of the Bands competition, the signature Bayou Classic Parade and more.
+The annual matchup between Grambling State and Southern universities welcomes tens of thousands of attendees each year.
+In addition to the highly anticipated game, the weekend also features the coveted Battle of the Bands competition, the signature Bayou Classic Parade, and more.

 Don’t be too quick on getting your winter clothes out of storage, November averages a high of 71℉ and a low of 51℉.
 It is the perfect weather to close out the light-layers season with the outdoor festivals listed above.
 In true New Orleans fashion, there is always a chance of rain, so be prepared with an umbrella.